 Like other standardized tests, the MCAT exam is an imperfect measure of what test-takers know and can do.
 Scores can be affected by factors like fatigue, test anxiety, and distractions during the test.
 Then again, an examinee's score might be boosted if they were recently exposed to some of the topics included on the exam.
-The inclusion of the confidence bands is meant to remind admissions officers not to overemphasize small differences in test scores and indicate the range in which an examinee's true score likely lies.
-Nonoverlapping confidence bands show an examinee's potential strengths and weaknesses.
-Overlapping confidence bands suggest there are no meaningful differences in performance between sections.
+The inclusion of the confidence bands is meant to remind admissions officers not to overemphasize small differences in test scores.